jalagar/animated-art-engine/README.md

-# Welcome to the **Generative Animated Engine v2.0.6** 🐤
+# Welcome to the **Generative Animated Engine v3.0.1** 🐤

 [8 minute read]

-**This repo used to be called jalagar/Generative_Gif_Engine but because it now supports GIF, MP4, it was renamed to jalagar/animated-art-engine**
+**This repo used to be called jalagar/Generative_Gif_Engine but because it now supports GIF, MP4, it was renamed to jalagar/animated-art-engine. v3.0.1 is the beginning of the animated era.**

 **Check out this [Youtube Tutorial](https://www.youtube.com/watch?v=z3jMEx6PRUc) on how it works!**

-This python and node app generates layered-based gifs/mp4 to create animated NFT art!
-It is faster, simpler, and produces higher quality gifs and mp4s than any other open source animated generative tool out there.
-It also contains many more features including but not limited to stacking layers, if-then, ETH/Solana/Tezos, preview images, inserting legendaries, mp4 + gif, batching to support hundreds of layers, and multiprocessing.
+This python and node app generates layered-based gifs/MP4 to create animated NFT art!
+It is faster, simpler, and produces higher quality gifs/MP4s than any other open source animated generative tool out there.
+It also contains many more features including but not limited to stacking layers, if-then, ETH/Solana/Tezos, preview images, inserting legendaries, gifs/MP4, batching to support hundreds of layers, and multiprocessing.

 Export your animation as a png image sequence, organize your layer folders with rarity, and the code does the rest!
 I plan to actively maintain this repo